MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

     :::image type="content" source="../../../../assets/images/submission/validation-usability-app-uses-diff-font.png" alt-text="Screenshot shows an example of a tab with calibri font instead of native Teams font.":::

 * If your app functionality requires changes in settings, include a **Settings** tab. [*Suggested Fix*]
 * Tabs must follow Teams interaction design such as, in-page navigation, position and use of dialogs, information hierarchies.
-For more information, see [Microsoft Teams Fluent UI kit](~/concepts/design/design-teams-app-basic-ui-components.md).
+For more information, see [Microsoft Teams Fluent UI kit](~/concepts/design/design-teams-app-basic-ui-components.md). [*Suggested Fix*]

-* Tab experiences must be fully responsive on mobile (Android and iOS).
+* Tab experiences must be fully responsive on mobile (Android and iOS). [*Mandatory Fix*]

    > [!TIP]
    >
    > * Include a personal bot alongside a personal tab.
    > * Allow users to share content from their personal tab.

 * Tab must not contain elements that completely obstruct or impede workflows within the tab.
-For example, bot inside a tab that can't be minimized.
+For example, bot inside a tab that can't be minimized. [*Mandatory Fix*]

    :::image type="content" source="../../../../assets/images/submission/validation-tab-elements-impede-workflow.png" alt-text="Graphic shows an example of tab with elements that impede workflows within the tab.":::

 * Tab must not have a broken functionality.
 Your offer must be a usable software solution and must provide the functionality, features, and deliverables as described in your listing and other related materials. [*Mandatory Fix*]

-* If your tabs contain a footer, ensure that you remove all links unrelated to app functionality from the footer.
+* If your tabs contain a footer, ensure that you remove all links unrelated to app functionality from the footer. [*Mandatory Fix*]

 </details>
 </br>